johnmcfarlane/papers/cpp/contractual-disappointment.md

 ### Disappointment By Contract

 Example 1 showed disappointment that could reasonably happen in a bug-free program.
-But when the C++ API Contract user could reasonably avoid the disappointment, it is far better to clearly put the responsibility onto the caller:
+But when the C++ API Contracts user could reasonably avoid the disappointment, it is far better to clearly put the responsibility onto the caller:

 * Make it clear that it's a bug for the API to be used disappointingly.